Common Lisp the Language, 2nd Edition

 either normally or by explicit return.

-form implicitly puts a block
+The defun form implicitly puts a block

-around the body of the function defined; the block
+around the body of the function defined; the block has the

 same name as the function.
 Therefore one may use

-to return prematurely from a function defined
+return-from to return prematurely from a function defined

-by defun
+by defun.

 The lexical scoping of the block name is fully general and has